Saif-Ali-Baig/Password-Checker/README.md

 ---

+## Day 3: Refining Logic and Common Passwords

+### What I Accomplished

+- Added a check for common passwords (e.g., `"password"`, `"qwerty"`).
+- Made length scoring more granular:
+  - +2 points for 12+ characters
+  - +1 point for 8–11 characters
+- Expanded special characters regex to include more symbols.
+- Added `if __name__ == "__main__":` for better code organization.
+- Improved feedback messages for clarity.

+### Challenges and How I Resolved Them

+**Challenge:** Wasn’t sure how to handle common passwords effectively.
+**Solution:** Used a simple list for now.
+If the password is common, I reset the score in case it’s too easy to guess.

+**Challenge:** Feedback messages were inconsistent in tone.
+**Solution:** Standardized them to start with **"Good," "Moderate," "Weak,"** or **"Critical"** for clarity.

+---

 ## Next Steps

+- Plan to deploy this as a web app using **Streamlit** for a better user interface.
+- Test with edge cases (e.g., empty passwords, very long passwords).
-- Add a check for common passwords to avoid weak ones like `"password123"`.
+- Maybe add a feature to suggest improvements for weak passwords.
-- Make length checks more granular (e.g., 12+ characters stronger than 8–11).
-- Test with more passwords to ensure scoring makes sense.